-Much like “The Big Trip”, we didn’t have any specific plan on where to go or what to do.
-We just followed the road taking in all that this country has to offer.
-We covered a total of 1700 km.
-Please see the map below of all the places we explored.
+Much like “The Big Trip”, I didn’t have any specific plan on where to go or what to do.
+I just followed the road taking in all that this country has to offer.
+I covered a total of 1700 km.
+Please see the map below of all the places I explored.

 An Empanada is folded dough over a stuffing which is fried or baked each at a cost of only 25 DOP (R7).

 Between Punta Rucia and Sosúa we stopped at the following places:

 La Isabela was one of the first European settlements in the Americas, it is where Christopher Columbus first settled when he landed in the Dominican Republic.
 At a cost of 100 DOP (R29) pp, I spent an hour exploring the ruins and learning about the history of the country.
 The best thing about this experience was that I was the only one on the premises at the time.

 None of the buildings are still standing but their foundations remain.
 In the image above you can see the graveyard of how they buried the dead.

 Laguna El Dudú

 I’ve always wanted to swim in a Lagoon!
 The cold turquoise fresh water and fish made this a very satisfying experience!

 Sosúa is a resort town located in the Puerto Plata Province.
 It’s a relatively small and walkable town, known for its beach, offshore coral reef and tropical fish.

 After a full day of driving and sightseeing, I arrived in Sosúa at about 5pm and enjoyed a relaxing evening.